Contact

 Biography

-Alex Roberts is an artist, lecturer and collaborative researcher who curates art exhibitions and platforms of exchange.
-Her research interests in perception, observation and surveying empathetic gestures and recollected encounters: exploring the spectacle and non-reveal of identity, resonate in her role as Lecturer in Drawing at Duncan Jordanstone College of Art and Design.
-Alex steers life drawing and wider drawing practice for interdisciplinary Art & Design.
+Alex Roberts is an artist, lecturer and collaborative researcher who curates art exhibitions and platforms of exchange which seek to examine how painting beholds the viewer.
+A painter who’s language travels between observation and material play; Alex’s research in surveying empathetic gestures and recollected encounters: exploring the spectacle and non-reveal of identity, resonate in her role as Lecturer in Drawing at Duncan Jordanstone College of Art and Design.
+Alex steers life drawing and wider drawing practice for interdisciplinary Art & Design, and tutors within Contemporary Art Practice alongside supervising practice based MRes and PhD research.

 Research

-Working with paint and translucence, she addresses paintings’ surface, layers and spatial depth, via the play of colour and immediacy of marks.
+Working with paint and translucence, Alex addresses paintings’ surface, layers and spatial depth by effecting colour and immediacy of marks.
 Testing the sliding scales of figuration and abstraction, her focus probes the instability of perceived identity, change, and encounters.
 Reviewing the expansive aspects of body language, hints of narrative, performativity and embodiment that equate with painting.
-Charged by these series of studio relationships often the candid paintings’, sensitive installations implicate or stage the viewer as protagonist.

-Alex exhibits internationally, recent inclusions: Once Guarded, KHBStudios Berlin Art Week; With Love II, Paint Talk; Happy Hour, Kristin Hjellegjerde – London Bridge, London; PaintLounge BERLIN; Control to Collapse, Blyth Gallery; St. Paul’s Cathedral; What Hat am I Wearing Today?
-MOCA London; Connect: Katowice, Rondo Gallery Katowice, Poland.
+Splinters of Angst Derelict, Hua International Berlin; Close To The Edge, Spor Klübü, Berlin; Once Guarded, KHBStudios Berlin Art Week; With Love II, Paint Talk; TORN TEN, TORN Contemporary; Wells Art Contemporary 2020; Happy Hour, Kristin Hjellegjerde London Bridge; PaintLounge BERLIN; Control to Collapse, Blyth Gallery; St. Paul’s Cathedral; What Hat am I Wearing Today?
+Paul Abbott and Alex Roberts, MOCA London; Connect: Katowice, Rondo Gallery Katowice, Poland.

-Awards, Contemporary Art Collectors Book Volume I - featured artist; The Waverton Art Prize - long-listed; Ever Emerging, The Berlin Edition - featured artist; Wells Art Contemporary 2020 - shortlisted, exhibiting artist; listed for Jackson’s Open Painting Prize; AA2A residency - Bucks New University; Oppenheim-John Downes Memorial Trust; The Eaton Fund; Arts Council England & British Council Grant - The Artists' International Development Fund; HIX Award finalist; short-listed for The Red Mansion Art Prize and Contemporary Visions VI, Beers London.
+Contemporary Art Collectors Book Volume I (featured artist); The Waverton Art Prize (long-listed); Ever Emerging, The Berlin Edition (featured artist); Jackson’s Open Painting Prize (listed); AA2A residency - Bucks New University; Oppenheim-John Downes Memorial Trust; The Eaton Fund; ACE & British Council Grant - The Artists' International Development Fund; HIX Award (finalist); The Red Mansion Art Prize and Contemporary Visions VI, Beers London (short-listed).

 Teaching

-Alex welcomes applications from possible practice led, painting based PhD projects, researchers.
+Alex welcomes applications from possible practice led, painting based MRes and PhD projects, researchers.

-Alex completed her MAFA at Chelsea College of Arts along with previous study at the University of Arts London: 2D Digital Design for Communication, following a BA (Hons) in Fine Art from The University of Reading.
+Alex completed her MA Fine Art at Chelsea College of Arts after previous study at the University of Arts London in 2D Digital Design for Communication, following a BA (Hons) in Fine Art from The University of Reading.
 She joined DJCAD having formerly worked as a Lecturer in Fine Art (BA Module Leader for Drawing and for MA Fine Art Studio Practice) at Leicester School of Art, De Montfort University (2019-21).
 Beforehand teaching drawing and painting at The Edge, The University of Bath (2013-2019) and The Drawing Week, Bath Spa University (2018-20).
-She continues to work as a Lecturer at Bauhaus Summer School, Bauhaus-Universität Weimar, alongside supporting Drawing Projects UK and Freies Zeichnen, Mediadesign Hochschule Berlin as a visiting Artist/ Lecturer.
+Alex continues to work as a Guest Lecturer at Bauhaus Summer School, Bauhaus-Universität Weimar (2019-).
+Further current academic roles: external examiner for BA Fine Art, University of Northampton.

-Other academic roles include being the external examiner for BA Fine Art, University of Northampton, and a practice-based, PhD co-examiner at DMU.
 Alex holds an accredited teaching and learning Fellowship (FHEA) from Advance HE.
-Resulting from her PG Cert in Professional Learning in Higher Education and additional MA Education module, e-learning Pedagogy and Application at Bath Spa University.
+Resulting from her PG Cert in Professional Learning in Higher Education and extra MA Education module, e-learning Pedagogy and Application at Bath Spa University.